Defective Tire Attorneys

 Injured by a Tire Failure?
 Call Arnold & Itkin at (888) 493-1629!

 Tire blowouts are not 100% preventable, and there may be other aspects that contribute to one, such as faulty road maintenance.
 However, if tire companies invest in safer design, and stringent manufacturing, quality control and inspection standards in order to produce more reliable tires, then they can greatly reduce the possibility of a blowout.
 If a manufacturer, mechanic, or automotive specialist sold or inspected your defective tires, they could be held liable for not identifying or warning you about the issue.
 Whether you were sold substandard tires or older showroom times that had been damaged, our car accident lawyers are ready to help.
 Get in touch with us today.

-Fill out a free case evaluation today.
-We are here to stand up for your right to compensation.
+Fill out our online case evaluation form or call (888) 493-1629 today.
+We're here to stand up for your rights.